UdhayanS/SpringBoot-JsonToXml/README.md

-jsonToXml
+# jsonToXml

 A simple Java program to convert JSON files to XML files using recursion.

-This project demonstrates:

-Parsing JSON using Jackson

-Recursively converting JSON objects, arrays, and values into XML

-Packaging as an executable JAR

-Running via command-line arguments

-⚙️ Features
+## 🚀 Features

-Converts JSON objects, arrays, strings, numbers, booleans, null to XML
+- Converts JSON objects, arrays, strings, numbers, booleans, and null values to XML.

-Top-level JSON can only be array or object (as per assignment)
+- Top-level JSON can only be an array or object.

-Recursively handles nested objects and arrays
+- Recursively handles nested objects and arrays.

-Generates valid XML output
+- Generates valid XML output.

-🛠 Prerequisites
+## 🛠 Prerequisites

-Java JDK 17+ installed
+- Java JDK 17+

-Maven installed
+- Maven

-Command-line / terminal knowledge
+- Basic knowledge of terminal/command-line

-💻 How to Build
+## 💻 How to Build

-Open terminal in project root (jsonToXml)
+Open terminal in project root (`jsonToXml`) and run:

-Run:

 mvn clean package

-This will generate the executable JAR in target/jsonToXml-0.0.1-SNAPSHOT.jar
+This will generate the executable JAR at:

+target/jsonToXml-0.0.1-SNAPSHOT.jar

-▶️ How to Run
+## ▶️ How to Run
 java -jar target/jsonToXml-0.0.1-SNAPSHOT.jar <input.json> <output.xml>

-Example:
+### Example
 java -jar target/jsonToXml-0.0.1-SNAPSHOT.jar input.json output.xml

-After running, output.xml will contain the XML version of your JSON.
+After running, `output.xml` will contain the XML version of your JSON.

-📝 Sample Input (input.json)
+## 📝 Sample Input (`input.json`)
 {
   "name": "Udhayan",
   "age": 21,